Kaori61/crime-data-analysis/README.md

 *This is the list of crimes with the bottom 5 worst closure rates that needs to improve.\
 There are 12 different crime types but I wanted to audience focus on the least ones so I made a bar chart with the worst 5*

-* Identify which day of the week experience the highest levels of crime.\
+* Identify day of the week that experience the highest levels of crime.\
 <img src='images/weekday.png' alt = 'Most common day for crime to take place' width ='500'>
 *This was interesting findings addition to original business requirements.
 This could be used to guide effective resource allocation, improve operational planning and target interventions.*

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
+### Data analysis methods used
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+- Data cleaning and transformation: Data contains over 400k rows which was causing issue so I sampled data to 10% of original data.
+Replaced null values with appropriate value.
+Converted some of the data types into appropriate data types.
+Checked for errors and typo in the variables.
+Created new columns for analysis.
+- Exploratory data analaysis: Used to understand crime distributions by type, borough and time.
+- Statistical analysis: Aggregate data, create statistical comparison to understand if the difference in positive outcome rate is statistically siginificant in different location.Created regression model to predict the crime trend.

+### Limitations
+* Data contain mostly categorical data which was problematic with statistical analysis.
+I perfomed feature engineering on those data for them to be able to make statistical calculation with the help of generative AI.
+I also had problems manipulating some data in Tableau as it wasn't numerical data.
+- I wanted to create a map of the London Borough that shows the different crime rates in Tableau.
+However, Tableau doesn't contain London borough spatial data as default.
+I tried to install it in Tableau but wasn't successful.
+Instead, I created heatmap to show the demographic of crime rates in different locaitons.

+### Generative AI
+- I used generative AI to plan a project, brainstorming ideas and aid for code generation and optimisation.

 ## Ethical considerations
 * This project uses anonymised, publicly available data with no personally identifiable information.
 Ethical considerations regarding privacy and confidentiality have been fully observed.